The T206 Big Four: Sherry Magie Error (Part II of IV)

 That does not seem terribly impressive on the surface.
 After all, that suggests that there are only a little more than three times as many as the error.
 But remember how population reports work.
 Not everyone with a less valuable corrected Magee card will have it graded.
 By comparison, most of the legitimate Magie error cards out there will be graded.

 The card is a desirable one, without question.
 However, as I wrote here, its rarity is not much more significant than two other rare cards outside of the Big 4 — the St. Louis versions of Ray Demmitt and Bill O’Hara cards.
 Despite that, right or wrong, the Magie card is much more valuable.
 And, as this article points out, the Magie card’s rarity does not even come close to approaching the rarity of other non-error Magee portrait cards with tough back advertisements.

 Speaking of value, if you want a Magie card, it’ll cost you.
-The good news is that you can still find them under five figures in low-grade condition.
 A PSA 1 sold in 2018 by Goldin Auctions for $6,600.
 However, most examples in better condition typically are into five figures.